sreeneo007/hci-take-home-interview-v2/README.md

 # Patient Administration System

 Welcome to the Patient Administration System solution.
-This repository contains both the back-end Web API and the front-end Angular application.
+This repository contains both the back-end Web API and the front-end React application.

 The system allows users to manage patient information and their hospital visits efficiently.